rmogelberg/pls.itu.dk/Categories_for_quantum.md

 ### Mandatory exercises

 - Exercise 1, due April 17: Do the following exercises from the book: 1.6, 2.2, and 3.3.
+- Exercise 2, due May 10: Do the following exercises from the book: 4.3, 5.3 and 5.7.
+In 5.7.(b,c) describe the disconnected dagger Frobenius structures.